-&lt;sup>24 Webtag is the DfT's web-based transport analysis guidance; the Transport Scotland equivalent is Scot-Tag, WelTag in Wales.
+&lt;sup>19 Webtag is the DfT's web-based transport analysis guidance; the Transport Scotland equivalent is Scot-Tag, WelTag in Wales.
+NAURON DE LE COLOR DE LE C

-- 67 Once we consider we have sufficient information about changes in the PSC operator's revenues and operating costs as a result of the new services we will assess the impact on the profitability, net cost for the competent authority awarding the PSC and net benefits to customers as described above. - 68 As set out in chapter 5, the assessment will involve a more detailed review of how the public service contract would be affected by the new international passenger service.
+- revenues; - operating costs; and - customer benefits. - 64 We may augment this analysis using additional information listed in the Information Requirements in chapter 5 where necessary, for example the PSC operator business case.
+We may also request further information from all relevant parties, as necessary. - 65 Once we consider we have sufficient information about changes in the PSC operator's revenues and operating costs as a result of the new services we will assess the impact on the profitability, net cost for the competent authority awarding the PSC and net benefits to customers as described above. - 66 As set out in chapter 5, the assessment will involve a more detailed review of how the public service contract would be affected by the new international passenger service.